 A perfect theme should be a balance of beautiful design and powerful features.
-Too many features are not always a good sign for Theme.
+Too many features are not always a sign of a good Theme.
 Check out our guide on choosing the perfect WordPress theme for your website.

-Refer back to our WordPress videos from Tuesday to see how you can change background, add header images, add menus, and more in your WordPress theme.
+After that, refer back to our WordPress videos from Tuesday to see how you can change the background, add header images, add menus, and more in your WordPress theme.

 Friday: Customizing WordPress

-We recommend browsing through our WordPress Tutorials section which has some 200+ step by step tutorials for beginners.
+We recommend browsing through our WordPress Tutorials section which has 500+ step by step tutorials for beginners.

 You can also subscribe to WPBeginner’s YouTube Channel for free WordPress video tutorials.